podio/podio-dotnet/items/index.md

 var appId = 456;
 var externalId = "my_sample_external_id";

-var item = await podio.ItemService.GetItemByExternalId(appId, externalId);
+var item = podio.ItemService.GetItemByExternalId(appId, externalId);
 {% endhighlight %}

 In a similar fashion each item in an app has a short numeric id called `app_item_id`.
 These are unique within the app, but not globally unique.
-It's the numeric id you can see in the URL when viewing an item on await podio.
+It's the numeric id you can see in the URL when viewing an item on podio.
 You can also get an item by providing an app_id and the app_item_id.

 {% highlight csharp startinline %}
 // Get item by app_item_id